BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/first steps/test & purchase/appsource.md

 |----------------------------------------------------------------------------------------|
 | 25,90€                                                                                 |

+*The subscription is for one environment within a tenant.
+Each additional environment within a tenant can be purchased with a 50% discount.
-*Each additional customer or instance is charged with a 50% price advantage 9,95€ / month / company with annual payment and term.
+9,95€ / month / company with annual payment and term.
 12,95€ / month / company with monthly payment and term.